syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-images-to-PDF.md

 ---
 title: Converting images to PDF | Syncfusion
-description: Learn how to convert images to PDF document using Syncfusion .NET PDF library.
+description: This section explains how to convert both raster and vector images to PDF document using Syncfusion .NET PDF library.
 platform: file-formats
 control: PDF
 documentation: UG